C-bowman/ridge/README.md

-# pdf-grid
+# RIDGE

-Efficient grid-based evaluation of probability distributions
+RIDGE is an algorithm for efficient grid-based evaluation of probability distributions.